ashleymills/Reachability.swift/README.md

 ## Example - closures

 ````
-    let reachability = Reachability.reachabilityForInternetConnection()
+    let reachability = try?
+Reachability.reachabilityForInternetConnection()!

-    reachability.whenReachable = { reachability in
+    reachability?.whenReachable = { reachability in
-        // keep in mind this is called on a background thread
+        // this is called on a background thread, but UI updates must
-        // and if you are updating the UI it needs to happen
-        // on the main thread, like this:
+        // be on the main thread, like this:
         dispatch_async(dispatch_get_main_queue()) {
             if reachability.isReachableViaWiFi() {
                 println("Reachable via WiFi")